Official-Codaisseur-Graduate/Jobs-Board-Server/README.md

 - user clicks on the job in their board and sets an "Offer" date under "LOG DATES".
 - user has dragged a job from one column into the "OFFER" column.

- ISSUES:
+ ## ISSUES:
- Some users seemed to have extra columns such as "Assignment" in their Huntr account while others were able to create columns.
+ - Some users seemed to have extra columns such as "Assignment" in their Huntr account while others were able to create columns.
 When jobs are dragged into these "extra" columns there will be no specific event triggered that are tied to these columns.

- The webhook is open and would allow anyone to update the database.
+ - The webhook is open and would allow anyone to update the database.
 An authentication procedure should be implemented to prevent this.

+ - It is recommended the member table be up to date in order for the memberId field to be populated when you add a job in the Job table.
+If the memberId does not exist in the member table when you add a job there will be no entry created in the Job table.

+- The use may do strange things like move a job from "1st Interview" to "Applied".
+The dates may not update properly in the table as this is an unexpected order of events.

 - Testing: